Woolwich

 The Gun Drill Battery was established in the 1840s for training purposes

-This continues over former Graving Docks (infilled for fishing) and around a dock & slipway (tidal).
+This continues over former Graving Docks (infilled for fishing), a dock and slipway (tidal).

-Cross the access road to the ferry and continue along the Thames path
+Follow Thames Path signs across the access road to the ferry

 Continue along the River Walk

 Bell Water Gate is an old access point to the river.
 Prison hulks were moored in this section of the river until 1856.
-Further along a new riverside park has been laid out on the site of Woolwich Power Station.
+Further along a new riverside park has been laid out on the site of Woolwich Power Station (1923-1980s).
 The coaling jetty remains.
+The park has some granite sculptures of local interest.

 Go into the Royal Arsenal site and walk along to the octagonal guard houses and pier

-Standing between the Guard Houses, back to the river, the buildings to the left are being redeveloped for residential use and incorporate the Grand Stores.
+Standing between the Guard Houses, back to the river, the buildings to the left have been redeveloped for residential use and incorporate the Grand Stores.
 The building ahead was the Royal Laboratory Offices - now the library & archive of the Royal Artillery Museum.
 The buildings to the right form New Laboratory Square, housing part of the RA Museum and the Borough Heritage Centre.

 On the left is the Royal Artillery Museum 'Firepower!' in what was the Paper Cartridge Factory.
-On the right, set back, is Tower Place - the former Officer's Mess.
+On the right, set back, is the Old Royal Military Academy.
 Further along on the right are the remnants of the Laboratory Pavilions.
-At the end of the avenue on the left is the Dial Arch Block and ahead is the Royal Brass Foundry which is used by the National Maritime Museum for some of its collections, especially ship's plans.
+At the end of the avenue on the left is the Dial Arch Block (now a pub) and ahead is the Royal Brass Foundry which is used by the National Maritime Museum for some of its collections, especially ship's plans.

 Take the path between these buildings